chaoyangnz/email-service/README.md

 - Testablility
 - Spring Boot best practice and Spring Security pitfalls
     * Configuration as Service, discourage `@Value` everywhere
-    * Constructure injection always and final fields for immutability like Angular DI is doing.
-Never @Autwired, @Resource, @Inject !!
+    * Constructor injection always and final fields for immutability like Angular DI is doing.
+Use @Autwired, @Resource, @Inject as little as possible !!
-    * Discourage Spring configuration annotions everywhere, minimal and only when necessary.
+    * Discourage Spring configuration annotations everywhere, minimal and only when necessary.
     * Swagger Design first, prefer YAML to generate Swagger UI rather than Swagger annotations polluting Java code
-    * Seperate WebSecurityConfig for URL patterns.
+    * Separate WebSecurityConfig for URL patterns.
 Never apply security filters for unprotected resources!
     * Disable unnecessary security filters

 ## Run the applications